Frequently Asked Questions about Fighting Fossil Ads

 An advertising ban is a normal tool of the national or local government when a product is known to cause serious harm.
 For example, in many places in the world there is an advertising ban for tobacco.
 This shows that a fossil ad ban is legally viable if the stakes for society are high enough.

-A fossil ad ban is in line with the freedom of speech and internal market regulations
+A fossil ad ban is in line with the freedom of speech and EU internal market regulations

 Freedom of expression and internal market regulations may be restricted if there is a legitimate purpose, such as health protection, according to several legal experts about several jurisdictions.